Cartfull-Shopper/cartfull-shopper.github.io/content/_index.md

   enable : true
   service_item:
     # service item loop
-    - title : "Keep up with your shoppers"
+    - title : "Keep up with your Shoppers"
       images:
       - "images/big-commerce-monitor-carts.png"
       content : "Stay up to date with the latest from your shoppers.
 Get